 It means you may have to delegate duties to others.
 If you have trouble doing these, you need to be curious as to what’s driving that behavior.

 We all love to plan.
 But when our best-laid plans go up in smoke, we have to flexible and come up with creative ideas to make things work at the moment.
-Flexibility requires that we learn to control our emotional responses.
+Flexibility requires that we learn to control our emotional responses for improved productivity.

 We can’t go around freaking out when things happen, because that won’t change anything.
 We have to learn adaptive ways to calm ourselves and focus in the middle of the storm.
 Things like learning to control the breath and muscle relaxation help.
 I also teach my clients to scan their bodies for tension at least twice a day.
 This requires you to sit quietly for 10 minutes and focus on each part of your body starting with your head and ending with your toes.